mnieber/gen/docs/code-generation-steps.rst

 - it determines which block describes the resource, and the scopes associated with that block
 - it loads the rules for these scopes (all rules are plain functions)
-- it find the best matching (i.e. the most specific) "creation" rule and calls it to create the resource
+- it find the best matching (i.e. the most specific) "create" rule and calls it to create the resource
 - for every relation that the resource has to other resources (the edges in the graph), the resource creator executes the "relation" rules that match this relation.
 These "relation" rules allow you to